Providing a Safe and Secure Campus: Preventing Workplace & Campus Violence

 Introduction and Purpose

 Verbal threats, threatening behavior, or acts of violence by an employee, student or other member of the campus community against other employees, students, vendors, or campus visitors will not be tolerated.
 Persons found to have violated this policy are subject to appropriate disciplinary action, including potential dismissal.
-Arrest and criminal prosecution by off-campus authorities is also possible.
+Arrest and criminal prosecution by off-campus authorities are also possible.

 Threats or acts of violence will be taken seriously.
 Reported threats and acts of violence are investigated by the university.
 Employees, students or other members of the campus community who are found to have made substantial threats, exhibited threatening behavior, or engaged in violent acts on university property are subject to removal from the campus as quickly as safety permits.